 Everything you do for advertising, marketing and sales will leave an impression of your business – and these activities serve as the building blocks of your brand.
 Compelling digital marketing and print work can give your brand a professional feel.
 But your brand is even larger than that.
 There are basic fundamentals that can shape your audience’s view of your business outside of your marketing collateral.

 By this point, you should understand your business’s mission, vision, and value.
 Before you start building a business – before you start building a brand – you should know exactly what you want to accomplish.
-That’s part of the brand discovery process.
+That’s part of the discovery process.
 You should probably also have your brand’s name locked down.
 That’s an important aspect as well.

 Before you get into marketing automation systems or any details designed to attract new clients, it is important to consider what you are doing to build the core tenants of your brand.
-You are either knowingly or unknowingly constructing the look and feel of your brand in nearly every business decision that you make.
+You are either knowingly or unknowingly constructing the look and feel of your brand identity in nearly every business decision that you make.

 Building Value With Your Brand Communications